 8. Equal Opportunity Employer: The Pretrial Services Agency is an equal opportunity employer.
 Selection for this position will be based solely on merit without regard to race, color, religion, age, gender, national origin, political affiliation, disability, sexual orientation, marital or family status or other non-merit based factors.

 You will be evaluated for this job based on how well you meet the qualifications above.

 You will be evaluated based on your responses to the job specific information provided in your resume.
 Your resume must clearly show how you possess the knowledge, skills, and abilities listed below.
 Failure to demonstrate how you possess the knowledge, skills, and abilities will result in a rating of "Qualified" by the rating panel.

-1. Knowledge of Rules of Evidence applied to forensic toxicology and forensic science, expertise in the analyses of drugs and providing expert testimony on all phases of forensic toxicology of drugs of abuse.
+1. Knowledge of Rules of Evidence applied to forensic toxicology and forensic science, expertise in the analyses of drugs on all phases of forensic toxicology of drugs of abuse.

 2. Ability and skill to lead, coach staff, plan, and execute strategic direction for forensic laboratory operations..

 3. Skill in written and verbal communication with internal staff and external stakeholders such as the courts.